fayausa/faya-port-80/minutes/20-Apr.markdown

     * PH Kurian
     * Keyur Patel

-* Invitations will send to the HODs of all the technical institutes of the State under KTU.
+* Invitations will be sent to the HODs of all the technical institutes of the State under KTU.
 * If an additional sponsorship of 10 lakhs can be arranged, a Hackathon can be held via HackerEarth.
 This could possibly invite crowds from all over the country.

 [deepu]: https://github.com/deepusnath